 Accelerated discovery of battery interfaces and materials

-At the core of inventing the batteries of the future lies the discovery of high-performance materials and components that enable the creation of batteries with higher energy and power.
+At the heart of inventing the batteries of the future lies the discovery of high-performance materials and components that enable the creation of batteries with higher energy and power.

 This involves both studying the mechanisms of ion transport through interfaces and, even more challenging, visualising the role of the electron in the interfacial reactions.
 These processes determine whether the ultra-high-performance batteries developed will be safe to operate and exhibit the long lifetimes that are necessary.